 Smart contract risk

 All onchain systems carry smart contract risk.
-The escrow contracts, solver contracts, and prover contracts each represent potential attack surfaces.
+Escrow contracts, solver contracts, and prover contracts each represent potential attack surfaces.
 Independent audits and bug bounty programs are essential but do not eliminate risk entirely.

 Stablecoin peg risk

-A 1:1 swap guarantees that you receive the same number of tokens you send.
+A 1:1 swap guarantees that the user receives the same number of tokens they send.
 It does not guarantee that those tokens will be worth exactly one dollar.
 If the destination stablecoin itself depegs, the received tokens may be worth less in fiat terms.
-This is a stablecoin-level risk, not a swap-level risk, but it is worth noting for completeness.
+This is a stablecoin-level risk, not a swap-level risk, but it is worth noting.

-For developers looking to integrate guaranteed stablecoin conversion into applications, the practical starting point is an intent-based API that abstracts away bridge selection, solver negotiation, and proof verification.
-The integration pattern is straightforward: request a quote specifying source chain, destination chain, token pair, and amount; receive a committed rate; sign the intent; and monitor fulfillment status.
+For developers integrating guaranteed stablecoin conversion into applications, the practical starting point is an intent-based API that abstracts bridge selection, solver negotiation, and proof verification.
+The integration pattern is straightforward.
+Request a quote specifying source chain, destination chain, token pair, and amount.
+Receive a committed rate.
+Sign the intent.
+Monitor fulfillment status.

 Teams building on the Eco Routes SDK can access this flow through a few API calls, with solver competition and settlement handled by the protocol.
 For non-developers who want to execute cross-chain stablecoin swaps directly, Eco Portal provides a browser-based interface for bridging and swapping stablecoins across supported chains.